nries1/AutoShift/README.md

 # AutoShift
 Autoshift is Web scraper to automate time sheet entry of work from home hours in Cybershift.

-Publication of AutoShift as a Chrome Extension is under review by Google.
+It's available as a Chrome extension by invite link.

 ## What Is It?
  AutoShift is just vanilla JavaScript.
 It's written to run in the developer console of any web browser (Big thanks to [Babel](https://babeljs.io/) for legacy browser and Microsoft browser support).